KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $hashtable = (& $scriptBlock)

 It imports the contents of the file into a `scriptblock`, then checks to make sure it does not have any other powershell commands in it before it executes it.

+## Keys are always strings
+I didn't want to go off on this tanget earlier, but the keys are just strings.
+So we can put quotes around anything and make it a key.

+    $person = @{
+        'full name' = 'Kevin Marquette'
+        '#' = 3978
+    }
+    $person['full name']

+You can do some odd things that you may not have realized you could do.

+    $person.'full name'

+    $key = 'full name'
+    $person.$key

+Just because you can do something, it does not mean that you should.
+That last one just looks like a bug waiting to happen and would be easily missunderstood by anyone reading your code.

+Even if you use an object or an integer as a key, it will get converted to a string first.

 ## Practical example
 I covered a lot of ground very quickly.
 I want to leave you with one last example that will show a few of these ideas in action.
 I went hunting through my function and I found this one that was called `Get-VMHostNetworkMap`.
 It uses PowerCLI map out the networks on a host in a way I want to see them.